ElRapt/CalcuViz/README.md

     ```bash
     jupyter notebook
     ```
-5. In the opened browser tab, navigate to `CalcuViz_tool.ipynb` and open it.
+5. In the opened browser tab, navigate to `calcuviz.ipynb` and open it.

 ## Feedback and Contributions:

 Your feedback is invaluable!
-If you have suggestions, encounter bugs, or want to contribute, please [open an issue](https://github.com/YOUR_GITHUB_USERNAME/CalcuViz/issues) or submit a pull request.
+If you have suggestions, encounter bugs, or want to contribute, please [open an issue](https://github.com/ElRapt/CalcuViz/issues) or submit a pull request.